 Health care organizations employ a vast and complex array of information systems.
 To utilize and maintain these systems, health care organizations need knowledgeable and skilled employees.
-The University of Wisconsin-Milwaukee (UWM) Certificate in Health Care Informatics prepares students to understand, analyze and evaluate information technology used to perform administrative and clinical tasks within a health care organization.
+The University of Wisconsin-Milwaukee (UWM) Certificate in Health Care Informatics prepares you to understand, analyze and evaluate information technology that is used to perform the administrative and clinical tasks within a health care organization.

 The Certificate is offered as a cooperative program between the College of Health Sciences Health Care Administration and Health Care Informatics Programs and the UWM School of Information Studies Information Science & Technology Program.

 Why choose us?

 What can you do with a Certificate in Health Care Informatics?

 The UWM Certificate in Health Care Informatics is of particular value to students in the health professions, information sciences or those seeking careers with hospitals, clinics, insurance and pharmaceutical firms, as well as vendors who design, develop and install health care information systems.

-With a Certificate in Health Care Informatics, you will be better prepared to meet the diverse and adaptive needs of a career in the health and information studies professions.
+With a Certificate in Health Care Informatics, you will be better prepared to meet the diverse and adaptive needs of a career in the health and information science professions.
+Coursework focuses on: